sdgilley/search-images/README.md

 * Save each of the following:
     * `GH_ACCESS_TOKEN` - the token you created from Github
     * `COMPUTER_VISION_ENDPOINT` - the endpoint from the service Overview page.
+    * If using key authentication: `COMPUTER_VISION_SUBSCRIPTION_KEY` - the key from the service Keys page.
  * Allow access to **sdgilley/search-images** for each secret.
  * Once your secrets are saved, use the Codespace button to create a codespace.
 Later, the same button will reconnect to the same codespace.